On the Motivic Homotopy Type of Algebraic Stacks

-\begin{theorem} Let $\sX$ be a quasi-separated algebraic stack with separated diagonal over a scheme $S$. \begin{enumerate} \item There exists a smooth-Nisnevich covering $X\rightarrow \sX$ with $X$ a scheme. \item Assume $S$ is Noetherian and that $\sX$ is of finite type over $S$ with affine stabilisers, then $X$ can also be chosen to be of finite type over $S$. \end{enumerate} \end{theorem}
+\begin{theorem} If $\mathcal{X}$ is an algebraic stack, then there exists a smooth-Nisnevich covering $p\colon X \to \mathcal{X}$, where $X$ is a scheme.
+If $\mathcal{X}$ is quasi-compact and quasi-separated with affine stabilizers, then we may take $X$ to be affine.
+Moreover, if $\mathcal{X}$ is Deligne--Mumford, then we may take $p$ to be \'etale. \end{theorem}

-Note that the argument for Part (1) of the above theorem is essentially contained in \cite[\S 6.7]{LMB}.
-Part (2) is new in the mixed charactersitic setting and is built from a modification of Pirisi's argument \cite[Proposition 3.6]{pirisi2018} which works over an infinite field.
+It was brought to our attention during the preparation of our results that the existence result was recently proved in a similar way in \cite{chowdhury2024nonrepresentablesixfunctorformalisms}.
+However, the qcqs and affine stabilzer part of the theorem is new, and we expect it to have applications beyond motivic homotopy theory (see Remark \ref{remark-mathur-kresch} for one such application).

 The existence of such covers has implications for motivic homotopy theory of algebraic stacks.
 More specifically, it shows that the Nisnevich homotopy type of an algebraic stack can be described by a simplicial scheme (or simplicial algebraic space).
 This makes many homotopical descent arguments accessible for algebraic stacks.